 40% vs 65% Space cube utilization, typical vs best-in-class

 Any efficiency project that doesn't move one of these four numbers is theater.
-The eight levers below are the ones that do.
+We've narrowed it down to eight levers that do.

 Lever 01